Inazashi/Inazashi/README.md

 ## I'm a Developer!

-- 🔭 I'm currently working as a fullstack developer!
+- 🔭 I'm currently working as a senior frontend engineer!
 - 👯 I’m looking forward to collaborating with other developers
 - ⚡ Fun fact: I love to play chess / videogames